 Can dog dementia be treated?

-Yes, though not cured.
-Canine cognitive dysfunction is progressive, but a combined plan, medication (selegiline), a diet with antioxidants and MCTs, mental enrichment, a steady routine, and cognitive support supplements, can slow the decline and improve your dog’s comfort and quality of life.
-Treatment works best when it starts early.
+Yes, though it cannot be cured.
+Canine cognitive dysfunction is progressive, but a vet-guided plan, the FDA-approved medication selegiline, a cognitive diet, daily enrichment with a steady routine, and cognitive-support supplements, can ease the signs and help many dogs stay comfortable and engaged for longer.
+It works best when it starts early.

 What is the best treatment for dog dementia?